VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## Using ASP.NET MVC 3 Validation for Commands

 You should try to ensure that any commands that the MVC controllers in your application send to the write-model will succeed.
-As part of this, you can use the features in MVC to validate the commands both client-side and server-side before sending them to the write-model.
+You can use the features in MVC to validate the commands both client-side and server-side before sending them to the write-model.

 > **MarkusPersona:** Client-side validation is primarily a convenience
 > to the user that avoids the need to for round trips to the server to